hexdump0815/linux-mainline-on-arm-chromebooks/readme.md

 - reboot
 - ctrl u (to boot from sd card at the first initial screen after reboot)

-now the chromebook should be able to boot one of the bootable images provided here for the corresponding device type and wirtten properly to an sd card or usb disk. for writing disk images to such a medium there is plenty information available on the web for how to do it on the different operating systems.
+now the chromebook should be able to boot one of the bootable images provided here for the corresponding device type and wirtten properly to an sd card or usb disk. for writing disk images to such a medium there is plenty of information available on the web about how to do it on the different operating systems.

 ## setting gbb flags and enabling ccd